Metaswitch/clearwater-docker/README.md

 - Create an `env-vars` config map.
   - At a minimum this must include a ZONE key set to the domain of your Kubernetes cluster e.g. `default.svc.cluster.local`
   - It may also include an ADDITIONAL_SHARED_CONFIG key whose value includes additional shared config settings that you want to use.
 E.g. this can be used to specify an HSS domain to use.
-Multiple setting should be separate with `\\n`
+Multiple settings should be separated with `\\n`

   e.g. `kubectl create configmap env-vars --from-literal=ZONE=default.svc.cluster.local --from-literal=ADDITIONAL_SHARED_CONFIG=hss_domain=example.com\\nother_setting=something_else`